UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_03.md

 ---

-Here are some files/folders in a standard project structure:
+## Files and folders in a standard project structure:

 <br>